Dele Farotimi Reacts As Bayo Onanuga Urges Nigerians To Exercise Patience With Tinubu's Government | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Dele Farotimi Reacts As Bayo Onanuga Urges Nigerians To Exercise Patience With Tinubu’s Government

-In the wake of the intense public outcry over the increase in Fuel Prices, a Nigerian Lawyer and political activist, Dele Farotimi has reacted as the spokesperson to President Bola Tinubu, Bayo Onanuga earnestly urged Nigerians to exercise patience with President Tinubu’s government.
-Dele Farotimi argued that Mr Bayo is only trying to assuage the anger of the aggrieved Nigerian people over the recent hike in fuel.
+Dele Farotimi, a lawyer and political activist in Nigeria, responded to President Bola Tinubu’s spokesperson, Bayo Onanuga’s sincere call for calm following the public outcry over the increase in fuel prices.
+According to Dele Farotimi, Mr. Bayo is just trying to appease the irate Nigerian people who are upset over the recent increase in the price of fuel.

-He said in an interview with Arise Tv, ”Mr Bayo Onanuga is paid to say what he has said and he can’t be expected to say anything from what he has said.
-He’s paid to tell us what the government believe we should be hearing.
-But it is incumbent on any human being to examine the foundation on which the person has proceeded.
-There is nothing about Nigeria that inspires hope.
+In an interview with Arise TV, he claimed, “Mr. Bayo Onanuga is paid to say what he has said and he can’t be expected to say anything from what he has said.”
+He gets compensated to tell us what the authorities think we should know.
+However, it is the responsibility of every human being to evaluate the basis for their actions.
+Nothing in Nigeria is worth having any optimism about.

-Everytime we have sought to move beyond where we are but the system has managed to truncate hope.
-The Nigerian government is good with planning, it’s just that the plans are necessarily evil and not on behalf of the people.
-The interest of the people ranks nowhere in their mind.”
+The system has successfully stifled our optimism every time we’ve tried to break free of our current situation.
+The government of Nigeria is very excellent at making plans, but these plans are never for the good of the people.
+They have absolutely no regard for the public interest.

 )